-• bridge <value> - The name of the bridge which node properties should be updated.
-If this argument is omitted the node for the current bridge will be taken.

-- name <value> The name of the node which properties should be updated. - ivr\addr <value> The node new IVR address, i.e. IP address and port of the node. - ivr\maxcalls <value> New maximum number of calls on the IVR for the node.
-The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> New location zone for the node.
+- bridge <value> The name of the bridge which node properties should be updated.
+If this argument is omitted the node for the current bridge will be taken. - name <value> The name of the node which properties should be updated. - ivr\addr <value> The node new IVR address, i.e. IP address and port of the node. - sip\addr <value> The node new SIP address, i.e. IP address and port of the node on which asterisk services (Frontend) should accept (receive) SIP calls. - ivr\maxcalls <value> New maximum number of calls on the IVR for the node.
+The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> New location zone for the node. - active <value> New active-flag value for the node (True denotes that the node is active and new calls can go to this node, False denotes that the node is inactive and new calls cannot go to this node).
+If you change this flag value from True to False, the calls that were connected to this node while it was active, remain on this node, but new calls will not go to this node.